Florents-Tselai/spat/README.md

 docker run --name spat -e POSTGRES_PASSWORD=password florents/spat:pg17
 ```

-This will start a Spat instance with default user postgres and password password.
+This will start a **spat** instance with the default user `postgres` and password `password`.
 You can then connect to the database using psql:

 ```bash
 docker exec -it spat psql -U postgres
 ```

-Then install the extension
+Then, install the extension

 ```tsql
 CREATE EXTENSION spat;
 ```

-For other installation optionse see [Installation](#Installation)
+For other installation options see [Installation](#Installation)

 ## Usage